 Safe Banking for Seniors

-• Don’t give any confidential or identifying information to anyone who calls, texts, emails or messages you on social media.
-Keep your Social Security, bank account and credit card numbers to yourself.
+- Never give out confidential or identifying information to anyone who calls, texts, emails – or to anyone who reaches out to you on social media.

 - Do not make payments to phone numbers, emails and addresses that you do not recognize.

 - Avoid making payments to anyone who demands payment by gift card, mobile payment apps like, money transfers or cryptocurrency, as these payments are almost impossible to reverse.

 - Ensure you or your loved one has a financial caregiver in place that you can trust to facilitate financial transactions.

 Report scams to the Federal Trade Commission and ReportFraud.ftc.gov.

 Safeguard your information.
 Make sure your passwords are not easily identifiable by not incorporating your personal or shared information into your passwords.
 Change your passwords frequently and update all your devices and apps to ensure that you have the latest security protection.

 Think before you click.
 Beware of unsolicited emails and text messages.
 If you do receive a suspicious email or text message, do not click on any provided links or open any attachments to protect information such as account numbers, passwords and user IDs.
 First National Bank LI will never ask you for your personal information or log in credentials in an email or text messages.

 Communicate with us.
 As your banking partner, we are here to help you.
 Feel free to speak to a representative at your nearest branch or call 516-671-4900.
 Remember, your identity is one of the most valuable things you own.